ld4l-labs/bibliotek-o/README.md

 * A set of ontology fragments intended for use with the bibliotek-o extension.
 * A set of models and patterns - i.e., an application profile - demonstrating the intended use of the bibliotek-o extension and external terms.

-biblioteko is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs and Linked Data for Production projects.
-See <http://ld4l.org> for more information on these projects.
+biblioteko is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
+See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.

 ## Repository contents